Micromaille ring example

 a century ago, I hit the machine shop with a lofty goal.

-at some point they will be so small they won't
+At some point they will be so small they won't

 be round when closed and the ends won't align properly.